kskalvar/aws-config-to-elasticsearch-lambda/README.md

 upload to same location:
 754487812300_Config_us-east-1_ConfigSnapshot_20180309T130612Z_6cff9e2b-c6a1-44c2-9437-0cb038e5e09d.json.gz

-Additionally you can use AWS Cloudwatch Console to monitor and debug activity from the lambda fucntion
+Additionally you can use AWS Cloudwatch Console to monitor and debug activity from the lambda function

 ## Configure Kibana